adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 4. submitting a form; and then
 5. verifying some criteria.

-Visual class names don't allow you to target specific elements because they're applied to multiple.
-What I've seen people do in this case is apply an extra semantic class name just so the tests can work.
+Visual class names don't allow us to target specific elements because they apply to many different elements.
+In this case we might apply semantic classes just for tests which is unnecessary.

 ## 7. Because they provide hooks for Javascript too